jamieklassen/demo/doc/automated_delivery.md

 I intend to create a mock pipeline as a proof-of-concept for how automation could be introduced to the current set of conventions.
-Generally the purpose of this mock pipeline is to be educational, presented to audiences of technically-capable folks with an interest in DevOps, as part of a live talk and demo.
+Generally the purpose of this mock pipeline is to educate, when presented to audiences of technically-capable folks with an interest in DevOps, as part of a live talk and demo.
 Initially, the pipeline will consist of the following technical
 components: